Research

 - Neural manifold geometries underlying emergent model-to-brain similarity

-- Led by: Colin Conwell, PostDoc
+- Led by: Colin Conwell (former PostDoc, now Research Scientist)

 - Summary: